Common Myths About Forestry and Wildlife Management in Tennessee

 The preferred alternative to high grading is often to harvest all the trees.
-This benefits wildlife immediately by producing browse, insects and hiding cover and in the long term provides heavy mast (nuts, acorns, etc.) yields from maturing trees.
+This benefits wildlife immediately by producing browse for deer (brush and hardwood sprouts), and insects and hiding cover for turkeys, quail, and other bird species.
+Long term benefits include heavy mast (nuts, acorns, etc.) yields from maturing trees.
 It also benefits future timber production by providing the full sunlight that many valuable timber species need and allowing the fastest growing trees to form the future stand.

 Clearcutting benefits wildlife by providing plentiful browse and cover.
 It also increases habitat diversity and edge, a valuable habitat component for many species, by providing young forest next to older forest.